debug-ito/greskell/README.md

 getAllVertices client = submit client (source "g" & sV []) Nothing
 ```

 Since greskell-1.0.0.0, `AVertex`, `AEdge` and `AVertexProperty` are just references to graph elements, and they don't keep any properties.
-To read properties from graph elements, see "[Read properties from the graph](#read-properties-from-the-graph)" below.
+To read properties from graph elements, see "[Read properties](#read-properties)" below.

 ## Make your own graph structure types